School Bus Safety Data

 What is distracted driving?

-Nearly everyone in today’s society has a cell phone.
-Or a BlackBerry.
-Or PDA.
-An iPod.
-Take your pick; someone has a portable electronic device designed to communicate with others or entertain ourselves.
+Nearly everyone in today’s society has a cell phone or some portable electronic device designed to communicate with others or entertain ourselves.
 Despite a growing number of states that have passed laws banning hand-held cell phone usage while driving, just take a look around you on the road and you’re likely to see dozens of other motorists with their phone to the ear while driving.
 Or, worse yet, they’re texting.

 Meanwhile, the FMCSA has implemented a final rule that makes it illegal for all interstate commercial drivers to text or use hands-free or hand-held mobile communications devices.
 Check out an FAQ from J.J.
 Keller that breaks down the what the rule means.
 Note: most school bus drivers are not considered interstate commercial drivers, though some who work for a private bus company with a DOT number may need to comply with the rule.